Metatarsalgia

 Problems may be:

-- A feeling that you have a pebble in your shoe
+• A feeling that a person has a pebble in their shoe

 Treatments